 Content on the Math Placement Test: the Algebra content covered by the placement test is the California content standards for Algebra 1 which can be found online at: http://www.cde.ca.gov/ta/tg/sr/documents/rtqalg1.pdf

 All current 8th grade math teachers should submit a placement recommendation for their students.
 BUSD kids receive automatic recommendations.
-For New-to-BUSD students, we are requesting the teacher fill in a short online questionnaire using this link no later than April 21, 2014. (https://www.surveymonkey.com/s/BHS2014)
+For New-to-BUSD students, we are requesting the teacher fill in a short online questionnaire no later than the third week of April, 2015.
+More details will be posted in February, 2015.

 Wondering about how to participate in the music course offerings?